la2050/challenge/_2020/live/neighborhood-housing-services-of-los-angeles-county.md

   loans and healthcare, urban agriculture, and workforce development.
 Which of LA2050’s resources will be of the most value to you?:
   - Strategy assistance and implementation
-Please list the organizations collaborating on this proposal.: >- Alma Backyard Farms, Pacific Coast Regional SBDC, Metro CDC, Watts Health Foundation, City of Compton
+Please list the organizations collaborating on this proposal.:
+  - Alma Backyard Farms
+  - Pacific Coast Regional SBDC
+  - Metro CDC
+  - Watts Health Foundation
+  - City of Compton
 Which metrics will your submission impact?:
   - Food insecurity
   - Housing affordability